 - 2. For a project.
 For example, to complete an event or film production etc.

 - 3. Partnership at will (no time or project mentioned).
 This is the most common one, similar to our first example

-- Three roles: In a partnership business a partner along with his role of partner maintain two other relation with each other, they are; Principal and Agent role, that means every partner is a principal and agent of others and for once fault others will be also liable.
+- Three roles: In a partnership business a partner along with his role of partner maintain two other relationships with each other, they are; Principal and Agent role, that means every partner is a principal and agent of others and for once fault others will be also liable.

 - Joint Liability: Partners will jointly make the decision and shall be jointly liable for action.
 That means a third party claim on anything that is done by any of the partners all of the partners will be liable as the same.
 Partners will be jointly liable for any deed that is done according to the partnership deed or generally to run the business.
 (Section 26)